travelist/dependency_inspector/README.md

 ## Usage

-*NOTE: This is primitive project, so the following usages is not ensured to be consistent for the future versions*
+*NOTE: Since this is primitive project, the following usages is not ensured to be consistent for the future versions*

 ```ruby
 # include this gem